JBC Computers Listed by qilin Ransomware Group

 - Let remediation specialists handle data-broker takedowns and removal requests on your behalf while you focus on securing accounts.

 The incident shows that even routine purchases can pull your family into a ransomware operator’s extortion machine.
 Acting quickly on exposed credentials and hidden identity links limits the damage.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and more than 100 platforms, AI-powered identity-chain mapping that connects handles to real people, hands-on remediation by specialists, and full household coverage that includes your children’s gaming accounts.
-Starting these steps now reduces the chance that this breach becomes the first link in a longer chain of identity theft or doxxing.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and more than 100 platforms, AI-powered identity-chain mapping that connects handles to real people, hands-on remediation by specialists, and full household coverage that includes your children’s gaming accounts.
+Starting these steps now reduces the chance that this claimed breach becomes the first link in a longer chain of identity theft or doxxing.

 Related breaches